Fish2/docker-plexconnect/README.md

 RETURNING USERS
 ---

-Put your SSL certificates in /path/to/plexconnect/ssl if they do not exist the docker will generate them for you.
+Put your SSL certificates in /path/to/plexconnect/config/certificates.
+If they do not exist the docker image will generate them for you.